olich97/personal-website/content/post/personal-website-with-hugo-and-vercel/index.md

 ```

 ### Markdown
-Hugo is amazing, especially if you are a developer and you’re willing to write in Markdown.
+I think hugo is a right choice for a technical blog, especially if you are a developer and you’re willing to write in Markdown.
 Non-tech people might just refuse to use Markdown, and it’s perfectly understandable.

-Also, you have to be prepared for a Git-centric workflow to make things really click.
+Also, you have to be prepared for a Git-centric workflow for publishing your posts (or you can use some cms solutions like [Strapi](https://strapi.io/integrations/hugo-cms) or [Forestry](https://forestry.io/)).
+Most people would disagree with me on using `git commit` and `git push` just for publishing a post, but I found it pretty cool.

-This is the process for writing a blog:
+For example, my process for writing a new post is:

-- write a post using Markdown,
+1. Write a post using Markdown
-- then commit your changes to a Git repository, most commonly on GitHub,
+2. Commit my changes to a GitHub develop branch
-- and then some glue technology deploys the changes on the server that hosts the site.
+3. Some glue technology deploys the changes on the Vercel preview server
+4. Take some days to review the post in preview environment, make some improvements and then I am satisfied create a pull request towards the main branch
+5. After self-accepting the PR, the same glue technology deploys all new stuff on the main server visible to all the world

 ## Prerequisites

-A list of prerequisites in order to correctly practice the steps of this little guide
+Here are some stuff that you're gonna need in order to make the magic happens:
+- [Installation](https://gohugo.io/getting-started/installing/) of Hugo version `0.80.0` or higher
+- A free subscription of [Vercel](https://vercel.com/signup) account

 ## Step 1: Installation